top of page

 Clinical Journey Map

-This map includes key checkpoints from our initial research milestones.
-We used this map to track progress and measure success, as well as any necessary adjustments or modifications to the VR therapy plan as needed.
-Ultimately, the goal of the journey map was to provide a clear and structured framework for the VR therapy experience, helping patients to achieve their desired outcomes in a safe and effective manner.
+This map captures key checkpoints informed by our early research milestones.
+It was used to track progress, evaluate success, and identify where adjustments to the VR therapy plan were required.
+Ultimately, the journey map established a clear, structured framework for the VR therapy experience, supporting patients in achieving their desired outcomes safely and effectively.

 Adult1.jpg